Do you want to open external links from your blog posts in a new window?

 <a href="http://example.com" target="_blank" rel="noopener">Link Text</a>

-The target parameter in this code tells browsers to open the link in a new window or tab.
+parameter in this code tells browsers to open the link in a new window or tab.
+Simply replace ‘example.com’ with the external link URL and ‘Link Text’ with the anchor text you wish to use.

-On your WordPress website, you can add external links in your site’s navigational menu like your sidebar or the footer.
+On your WordPress website, you can add external links in your site’s navigational menu.
+How you do this depends on whether you are using a traditional theme or a block theme.

-To open your outbound links in the menu in a new tab, head over to Appearance » Menu from your WordPress admin area.
+To open your outbound menu links in a new tab, head over to Appearance » Menu from your WordPress admin area.

-Next, click the ‘Screen Options’ button at the top right corner.
+Next, click the ‘Screen Options’ button at the top right corner of your screen.

-After that, you can add a Custom Link to your navigational menu by entering the URL and Link Text, and clicking the ‘Add to Menu’ button.
+After that, you can add a Custom Link to your navigational menu by entering the URL, Link Text, and clicking the ‘Add to Menu’ button.

 Your Custom Link will now appear in the Menu Structure column.
 You can now select the option for ‘Open link in a new tab’ to open your external link in a different tab.

-Once you’re done, click the ‘Save Menu’ button.
+Once you are done, click the ‘Save Menu’ button at the bottom.

-Automatically Open All External Links in New Window with a WordPress Plugin
+5. Automatically Opening All External Links in New Tab Using a Plugin

 If you run a multi-author blog or often forget to make external links open in a new tab, then you can use a plugin for that.